 A number of pre-prepared curriculum-linked resources are available for teachers.

 The modern teaching and conference facilities are designed with student-centred and inquiry-focused practice in mind.
 The open design and flexible spaces create many vistas where one can look up to rainforest-clad mountains or down over sweeping views to the Coral Sea.
 This is one of the few areas in the world where the reef meets the rainforest and the only place where two World Heritage Areas sit side by side.
 The modern amenities, along with rich biodiversity and geographical remoteness, create a unique and inspirational learning environment.

 We have living and learning resources which school groups have access to: beds and amenities, microscopes and lab space, and much more.
 Here are some of the experiential activities we offer.

-|Rainforest Crane||Teachers and students may be able to experience the rainforest canopy from above by going up in the rainforest crane.|
+|Canopy Crane||Teachers and students may be able to experience the canopy from above by going up in the rainforest canopy crane.|

 |Trail Exploration||Surrounding the research station, several trails traverse various elevations and rainforest growth at various stages of succession.
 These trails provide avenues for students to experience primary and secondary rainforest, rainforest reforestation, as well as a dynamic creek.|

 |Dawn-chorus Bird Sighting||While on site, students and teachers can take advantage of the dawn chorus of the many birds that live in the Daintree rainforest. this can be guided by research station field staff or independently organised.
 Many researchers visiting the research station have seen cassowaries on site.|

 |Animal Spotlighting||Many animals are nocturnal in the rainforest so planning to go animal spotlighting will provide students and teachers the opportunity to catch a glimpse of possums, bandicoots, rainforest rats, snakes, frogs and spiders.|